11ume/kable/docs/getting_started.md

 <br>

-*The pick method is used to get the information of some node in particular.*
+*The **pick** method is used to get the information of some node in particular.*
-> This method must be invoked for example: every time a request is made to another node.
+> This method must be invoked for example: every time a request is made for getting another node.
 To know where he is located (ip:port) and know about his status.

 <br>